swcarpentry/hg-novice/_extras/discuss.md

 documenttation](http://www.selenic.com/mercurial/hgrc.5.html).

 One configuration option that can be useful is adding aliases.
-These are like shorcuts for longer `hg` commands.
+These are like shortcuts for longer `hg` commands.
 For example,
 if you want to create an `hg latest` command to show only the five most recent changesets, you can edit your config file with `hg config --edit` and add a section that looks like: